1 / 50

 44 / 50

-A. make objects appear larger than they really are.
+A. make objects appear closer than they really are.

 Many large vehicles have curved mirrors that show a wider area than flat mirrors.
 This is often helpful, but everything appears smaller in a convex mirror than it would if you were looking at it directly.
 Things also seem farther away than they really are.